jaza-k/jaza-k/README.md

 🍁 I'm Jaza, a software developer/security enthusiast based in Canada.
 I'm currently doing my CS undergrad at the University of Calgary.

 🦋 I like to create, design, develop, and build new things that spark my interest.
-When I’m not coding away, I can probably be found working out, playing video games or studying for a midterm.
+When I’m not coding away, I can probably be found working out, playing video games or riding my motorcycle.

 ⚡ I'm currently looking for a Fall 2024 internship and I'm always open to new opportunities!